blemli/blade-car-makes-icons/README.md

     <img src="https://img.shields.io/packagist/dt/johan-boshoff/blade-car-makes-icons" alt="Total Downloads">
 </a>

-> Then, make sure [the implementation](./src) is correct, that you set up [icon generation](https://github.com/blade-ui-kit/blade-icons#generating-icons) and that [your tests](./tests) pass.
-And remove this quote block from your readme.
-When you've published your package on Packagist, make sure to send it in to [the Blade Icons package list](https://github.com/blade-ui-kit/blade-icons#icon-packages).

 A package to easily make use of [car-makes-icons](https://github.com/dangnelson/car-makes-icons) SVG icons in your Laravel Blade views.

 The original [car-makes-icons](https://github.com/dangnelson/car-makes-icons) is a set of icons consisting logos of car makes to match the Edmunds API.
 The icons are designed and maintained by [Dan G Nelson](https://github.com/dangnelson).